I am an economist at the Bank of England

 Abstract: The inefficiency of the European banking system has been pointed out as a major vulnerability from a financial stability point-of-view.
 This paper contributes to the assessment of this vulnerability by considering several important features of financial intermediation such as factor prices, economies of scope and scale.
 We use a stochastic frontier analysis method to characterize the production function of financial intermediation in Europe and quantify inefficiency.
 We find that: (i) in 2013 the median European bank operated with costs 25 to 100% above the efficient level; (ii) there is ambiguous evidence on productivity growth, although inefficiency of financial intermediation has been increasing over time, possibly driven by the least efficient banks; (iii) increasing returns to scale are limited to smaller banks, although scope savings are found to be robust across all models for the average bank and (iv) that there exists a positive association between inefficiency-cost and implicit credit spreads, which are an indicator of credit market restrictions.

-A Semi-Structural Framework for Measuring Credit Cycles in Europe [pdf] (joint with Ana Pereira)
+A Semi-Structural Framework for Measuring Credit Cycles in Europe [pdf] (joint with Ana Pereira) - Revise & Resubmit at the Journal of Banking and Finance

 Abstract: We develop a framework for evaluating the accumulation of cyclical systemic risk using an unobserved component model of credit to the private sector.
 The structure of the model is derived from theory where the latent cyclical component is driven by lending standards, given prices and quantities of collateral in the economy.
 Computations are carried out using only the information available to the policymaker when deciding on a policy stance.
 Our measure depends on the availability of only a small set of variables that are usually available with a sufficiently long length.
 Its leading properties regarding the detection of systemic financial crises are tested against benchmark real-time indicators for several European countries.
 The evaluation exercise relies on a set of metrics commonly used in the context of early-warning systems of crises and is performed both in-sample and out-of-sample.
 The latter exercise allows us to assess the usefulness of including our measure in a risk monitoring system designed to be used regularly by policymakers.
 We conclude that our proposed model-based indicator ranks against other measures, even in the most demanding out-of-sample exercise.